Minnesota Direct Care and Treatment

-Minnesota Direct Care and Treatment (DCT) is a specialty healthcare system operated by the State of Minnesota.
-It serves 12,000 patients with mental illness, chemical dependency, and developmental and intellectual disabilities per year.
-DCT cares for patients that other health care providers cannot or will not serve.
-As of July 2025, DCT is it's own agency, independent of the Minnesota Department of Human Services.
-It is overseen by an executive board appointed by the Governor of Minnesota.
+Minnesota Direct Care and Treatment (DCT) is a state agency that provides behavioral health care services to people with serious mental illness, substance use disorders, and some developmental/intellectual disabilities.
+The agency has about 150 sites across Minnesota and serves 12,000+ people each year.
+Many are civilly committed and classified by the court as mentally ill, mentally ill and dangerous, chemically dependent, developmentally disabled, a sexually dangerous persons, and/or having a sexual psychopathic personality.

+DCT was established as its own agency in 2025 after separating from the Department of Human Services.

 History

 Direct Care and Treatment traces its history to the founding of the first state hospital in St Peter, MN, at the same site as the current St Peter Regional Treatment Center and St. Peter State Hospital Museum.
-After that Minnesota grew it's state hospital system to include care for those with mental illness, substance abuse issues, and developmental or intellectual disabilities.
+After that Minnesota grew its state hospital system to include care for those with mental illness, substance abuse issues, and developmental or intellectual disabilities.

 Since the 1970s, attempts to reduce institutionalization have meant a shift from large state operated hospitals to smaller group homes in communities.
 This combined with improved mental health treatments resulted in a large reduction in the number of state hospitals.